 The Role UX Plays In Digital Product Design & Development

-In 2019, I presented “Engineering The User Experience” to the top 100 software engineers and their managers during our annual global software summit.
+In 2019, I presented “Engineering The User Experience” to the top 100 software engineers and their managers during the annual MiTek Global Software Summit.
 The software engineers understood the importance of UX but were challenged with embedding it into their current development processes.
 The presentation was well-received, and after the winter holidays, I led an international team for 11 weeks to discover and recommend just that.
 The team found that worldwide, we employed six different development processes, all of which did not permit UX to be part of the discovery process.
 Instead, we only provided the bare minimum of time for UI design when the software engineers were already engaged.
 In the final report, I offered my thoughts on UX’s role in software development and illustrated how UX roles and deliverables change during an entire release cycle.

 UX discovers needs and constraints in order to determine how best to achieve a goal.